TheraForge/OTFCloudClientAPI/README.md

 ```

 2. Event received:
-Once subscribed for the events the application keep getting the events.
+Once subscribed to the events, the application will continuously receive them.

 ```
 otfNetworkService.onReceivedMessage = { event in